 How to Use the Focused Planner: 5 Planning Tips from Our CEO

 Erin Condren CEO Tonia Misvaer shares her top five focused planning tips for reducing stress, achieving your goals, and leading a more joyful, meaningful life through organization.
 These tips are perfect for anyone who is new to planning, exploring new planners, or curious how to use the Focused Planner™.

 If you love soft, muted, monochromatic colors and minimal design, you and Tonia share a planning style that’s focused on sophisticated functionality and the task at hand.
-Here are her top five focused planning tips using the new Softbound Focused Planner™.
+Here are her top five planning tips for using the Focused Planner™.